 We all like our privacy in the bathroom, but having an arthritic condition sometimes makes it hard to be independent in this area.
 Some bathroom tools that can be utilized to allow more independence in bathing include:

-The long bathing scrub sponge is lightweight, making it easy to hold and enables the user to wash without having to reach or bend.
-Arthritis often makes it difficult to grasp items, a soap gripper eliminates the need to hold the soap in one's hand, making bathing less painful and there are no worries about dropping the soap.
+The long bathing scrub sponge is lightweight, making it easy to hold and enabling the user to wash without having to reach or bend.
+Arthritis often makes it difficult to grasp items; a soap gripper eliminates the need to hold the soap in one's hand, making bathing less painful, and there are no worries about dropping the soap.
 When a quick wash up will do, no rinse bathing wipes can be used by the patient to clean, moisturize, and deodorize his or her body all in one step without the use of water.
 A bonus is that the wipes can be heated in the microwave to provide more comfort.

 Independence at mealtime

-Maintaining independence at the dinner table can be challenge for those with arthritis, as they may have trouble holding utensils and cups.
+Maintaining independence at the dinner table can be a challenge for those with arthritis, as they may have trouble holding utensils and cups.
 Kitchen aids that can make eating more comfortable include bendable utensils with easy-to-grip handles and two-handled nosey cups, which are perfect for those who find it difficult to bend their neck or tilt their head.

 Try out one or more of the products we discussed to help your loved ones maintain their independence while also easing your caregiving load.